Roses are red,

 and I just can’t fit,

-The norms and conventions of the society are prone to change, but people reject change before they get to embrace it.
-In the few or many years I have lived, depends on how you look at it, I have grown to believe in specific issues.
+The norms and conventions of society are prone to change, but people reject change before they get to embrace it.
+In the few or many years, I have lived-depends on how you look at it- I have grown to believe in specific issues.
 That they were the absolute and proper way to live one’s life.

-The first job that you get may not be the last.
-People change careers when they can’t find satisfaction in what they do.
-Yes, even when you are 30 or 40 years old, you can make a career change.
-I never thought I would be writing, and especially not blogs.
+The first job you get may not be the only field you pursue in life.
+People change careers when they can’t find satisfaction in what they do, among other things.
+Yes, even at 30 or 40 years of age.

-A job post I applied to, required the candidates to have a blog, so I did the needful, purchased and registered a domain, and set up my web page.
-Then came the part where I had to learn about how to make use of a blog.
+Then came the part where I had to learn how to make use of a blog.
 A common reiterated sentiment among many experts in blogging is to find your niche and stick to it.
 It could be fashion, travel, lifestyle, etc.

-But that’s just me.
-And in the end, it may or may not work out.
-One thing I know is, I just can’t fit in a single box.
+In the end, it may or may not work out.
+One thing is sure, I just can’t fit in a single box.
 I will let my imagination wander the ends of the earth, and I will write about it until I can’t.
-And that’s just life.
-Sometimes we need to fail, to learn.

 I will just hold on to these words:

 “One who takes the road less traveled earns the rewards most missed.”